pytroll/pyspectral/doc/rayleigh_correction.rst

   >>> refl_cor_m2 = viirs.get_reflectance(sunz, satz, ssadiff, 'M2', blueband)

-In case you do not know the name of the band (defined in the pyspectral rsr files) you can provide the approximate band frequency in micro meters:
+In case you do not know the name of the band (defined in the PySpectral rsr files) you can provide the approximate band frequency in micro meters:

   >>> refl_cor_m2 = viirs.get_reflectance(sunz, satz, ssadiff, 0.45, blueband)